alexbeeston/thermoSimulation/README.md

 This program simulates a simple heat exchanger system by calculting the predicted temperature of water after absorbing heat in a small heater and then again after giving up some heat in a large storage tank.
 The input parameters are configured in the file "configs.txt", and the output is written to a .csv file named "data.csv" or as specified as a command line argument.
 The

 ## Run Instructions
-To properly use this program, do the following:<ol>
+To properly use this program, do the following:
 - Install Python version 3.7 or greater.
 - Install the python package matplotlib with the command "pip install matplotlib".
 This allows the user to visualize the results of the computation on a line chart.
 - Configure the program to meet your needs by modifying the file "configs.txt".
 See section <i>Input</I> for more information on system configuration.